 Which Insurance Should Medical Providers Bill

 The first question for medical providers is which insurance to bill.
 You need to investigate with your patient whether they have medical insurance, Medicaid, or Medicare.
-You also need find out whether their auto insurance is “coordinated.”
+You also need to find out whether their auto insurance is “coordinated.”

-If your patient has coordinated his or her coverage, you will need to bill the medical insurance first, and the no fault provider second.
-In other cases, particularly where there is state-funded medical insurance, you should be billing the no fault insurance provider directly.
+If your patient has coordinated his or her coverage, you will need to bill the medical insurance first, and the no-fault provider second.
+In other cases, particularly where there is state-funded medical insurance, you should be billing the no-fault insurance provider directly.
 The attorneys at Christensen Law can help you answer these questions and file your claims with the right provider and get paid quicker.

 Intervening and Filing Suit As A Medical Provider

-Your right to collect payment from the auto insurance providers don’t depend on your patient.
+Your right to collect payment from the auto insurance providers doesn’t depend on your patient.
 Medical providers can file suit directly against the insurance companies if their payments are unreasonably delayed or denied.
 Sometimes, it is in your best interest to go it alone and get your compensation directly from the companies.

 Other times, though, your patients will have already begun a lawsuit to obtain all their benefits, including your medical provider bills.
 You can get a medical provider lien, which will protect your right to payment out of any award they receive.